What is a niche market advantage?

 Rather than commoditizing your product, you’ll make it super high value for a small number of people, rather than low value for many.

-In his (now classic) book, Competitive Advantage, Michael Porter lays out a number of what he calls “Generic Strategies” for obtaining a competitive advantage.
+In his (now classic) book, Competitive Advantage, Michael Porter lays out several what he calls “Generic Strategies” for obtaining a competitive advantage.
 These are:

 - Cost leadership strategy.